The History of Spear-O-Wigwam in the Bighorn Mountains

 After Willis Spear’s retirement, his daughter Jessamine Spear Johnson and her husband Will Johnson took over the central role of managing Spear-O-Wigwam.
 Starting in 1931 they continued in the tradition of providing guests with the full experience of the region.
 Jessamine was a knowledgeable horsewoman who led expeditions into Bighorn Canyon where the family grazed sheep.
 She was also an accomplished photographer, like her sister Elsa and her mother Virginia.

 Jessamine received winter correspondence at her home base on the Rosebud X4 Ranch in Kirby, Montana.
-Guests from the Spear-O-Wigwam often went to the X4 to see the roundups in the Rosebud Mountains.
-In 1943 Jessamine and Will Johnson retired from running Spear-O-Wigwam, moving to a home in Story, Wyoming where they lived out their lives.
-The end of Spear ownership also ended the Wigwam’s guest offerings in the northern Bighorns and on the Reservation.
+Guests from Spear-O often went to the X4 Ranch to see the roundups in the Rosebud Mountains.
+In 1943, Jessamine and Will Johnson retired from running Spear-O-Wigwam, moving to a home in Story, Wyoming where they lived out their lives.
+The end of the Spear ownership also ended the Wigwam’s guest offerings in the northern Bighorns and on the Reservation.